How to Visit the Lava River Cave

 Spider in the Lava River Cave

-About 0.25 miles from the cave entrance, you’ll reach a 50-foot wide and 58-foot tall area called Echo Hall, named for the impressive echos it produces.
+About 0.25 miles from the cave entrance, you’ll reach a 50-foot-wide and 58-foot-tall area called Echo Hall, named for the impressive echoes it produces.
 Near its far end, you’ll pass underneath US-97.
 Look for an interpretive sign that describes some of the lava tube’s geologic features.
-Linear ridges on the cave walls indicate the level of lava flowing through the cave while hanging lava stalactites, called lavacicles, formed from remelting rock.
+Linear ridges on the cave walls indicate the level of lava flowing through the cave as it formed.
+Hanging lava stalactites, called lavacicles, formed from remelting rock.

 Lava rock stalactites are a sign of remelting